This group holds a boot camp to help left-leaning orgs meme-ify politics

 PERELMUTER: Memes has to be a thing.
 TikTok has to be a thing.
 As a campaign, if you're not communicating in those channels, your opponent is.

 MOORE: The Biden campaign plans to directly collaborate with influencers like they did in 2020.
-They're also embracing the dark brand in meme.
+They're also embracing the Dark Brandon meme.
 A graphic of Biden wearing aviators and shooting lasers out of his eyes can be found on the campaign website and merch.
 It's a play on a viral conservative insult that Democrats reclaimed.

 DAVID KARPF: Turning Point USA is trying to make conservatism look cool to young people.
 The Biden administration is trying to communicate to young people he's accomplished these policy things that aren't showing up in the news but you should be excited about.